developerscontinusys/multitenant/README.md

 is completely multi-tenant aware!
 Just add the --tenant option to any command to run that command on one or all tenants.
 Works on migrations, queueing, etc.!

-EnvTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException, so you can easily add in custom functionality and tweak it for your needs.
+MultiTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException and TenantDatabaseNameEmptyExcepion, so you can easily add in custom functionality and tweak it for your needs.

-Laravel EnvTenant was originally forked from the Laravel Tenantable project by @leemason Lee is to be credited with doing a lot of the hard work to figure out how to globally add the --tenant option to Artisan and for inspiration for the idea.
-Where this project differs is in it's approach to managing database connection settings.
-Tenantable stores settings in the database and offers unlimited domains.
+Laravel MultiTenant was forked from @thinksaydo, who modified the original Tenantable project by @leemason.
+All of the main code is due to them.
+The different in this project is that it allows for a database per tenant, compared to a single database with table prefixes.
+This allows for a more managed approach in some cases.

-EnvTenant relies on your ENV and Database config and stores just the conneciton name in the table and only allows one subdomain and domain per tenant, which is most often plenty for most apps.
+MultiTenant relies on your ENV and Database config and stores just the conneciton name in the table and only allows one subdomain and domain per tenant, which is most often plenty for most apps.
-EnvTenant also throws TenantNotResolvedException when tenants are not found, which you can catch.
+MultiTenant also throws a TenantNotResolvedException when tenants are not found, and a TenantDatabaseNameEmptyException when the database name could not be determined.

 ## Simple Installation & Usage